 Trail stewardship, information, and conditions

-The 23+ miles of mountain biking trails in the region are largely built and maintained by volunteer members of the Barkeater Trails Alliance in collaboration with public agencies, including the New York state Department of Environmental Conservation, the Adirondack Park Agency, and not-for-profit environmental groups, towns, villages, and private landowners.
+The 23+ miles of mountain biking trails in the region are largely built and maintained by volunteer members of the Barkeater Trails Alliance (BETA) in collaboration with public agencies, including the New York state Department of Environmental Conservation, the Adirondack Park Agency, and not-for-profit environmental groups, towns, villages, and private landowners.
 Stop into a local bike shop for the latest trail conditions or to purchase a map, and visit TrailForks.com for more information.